Take Advantage of Luxury Hotel Programs for Valuable Extra Perks (2021)

 - American Express: The Hotel Collection.
 Available with the American Express Gold and Platinum cards.
 This program is harder to take advantage of because it requires a (minimum) two-night stay.
 The primary benefit is a $100 hotel credit (per stay), rather than breakfast each day plus an extra per-stay benefit.
 However, you won’t need to pay a higher rate to get the credit, and due to its place alongside the more exclusive Amex Fine Hotel program, it focuses on more moderately priced hotels.
 Like the Visa program, it is a good way to get extra value, often without paying any extra money for your room.
 Also, if are a Platinum cardholder, you'll receive 5x Membership Rewards points on any Hotel Collection bookings.

 - American Express Fine Hotel & Resorts.
 Available only to holders of the Amex Platinum Card.
+Personal versions of the Platinum Card also include a $200 credit for a prepaid (but often refundable) Fine Hotel & Resorts or Hotel Collection stay each year.
 Rates are sometimes the same as you’d pay if you booked directly, and sometimes higher.
 Like the Mastercard website, Amex will show you side-by-side rates for each hotel.
 Tends to focus on the most expensive hotels in each destination, with a lot of overlap with the Virtuoso program.

 On the other hand, they have a best rate guarantee, which helps ensure you aren’t paying a higher base rate in order to receive the benefits.
 The program also includes a broad range of hotels, not just the most expensive hotels in each destination.